krx90/carproxy/README.md

 # React + TypeScript + Vite

-IGNORE THE FOLDER BRAND.
+IGNORE THE FOLDER "BRAND".
 IT ONLY CONTAINS PICTURES OF LOGOS

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.